 Tourist Assistance Service: 1890 365 700

-Good Friday: Friday 14th April is not a national/bank holiday but a religious holiday.
-Pubs are closed on this day.
+Good Friday: March 30th is not a national/bank holiday but a religious holiday.